 Constructed by the Ivy Creek Foundation (ICF) in 1997, the ICF Education Building is an all-weather facility of sustainable design for day and evening use.
-This facility has allowed ICF to broaden the scope of its public programs, provide a year-round facility for training of volunteer school guides, and enabled the Foundation to develop programs to enhance its School Tour program.
+This facility has allowed ICF to broaden the scope of its public programs, provide a year-round facility for training of volunteer school guides, and enabled the Foundation to develop programs to enhance its Field Trip program.

 Availability to Outside Groups

 If your organization would like to book the Education Building, please contact our staff about availability.
-Our rental fee schedule is:
+We do request a donation to help cover our booking and cleaning costs.
+Suggested donations are listed below.

 - Partner non-profits & agencies, fundraising/charged events—10% of the door